 There are two versions of how this volcano started.
 The first and popular one is that it originated in 1770 when a hole in the outskirts of Santa Ana volcano began to erupt and created what Izalco is today.

-At the end of the day, it really doesn’t matter which version you believe the most; all I know for sure is that on that period, the fantastic Izalco volcano was born.
+At the end of the day, it really doesn’t matter which version you believe the most; all I know for sure is that during that period, the fantastic Izalco volcano was born.

 According to historians, the main eruptions were those of 1722, 1745, 1753, 1762, 1765, and 1770.
 This volcano was frequently active between 1722 all the way to 1966, but right now, Izalco is considered to be an active volcano that is at rest.